Go2Engle/PoGoMap-GUI/README.md

  - Quickly check the accounts you are currently using and automatically delete banned or deleted accounts from your config.ini
  - Command windows now dock in the GUI
  - 2Captcha Key, Password, and Location field will save through application restarts
+ - Notifications now has its own GUI!
+No more need to edit config files!

+## Pre-Installation
+1. You will need your google maps API key, and any API key you wish you use for notifications if you plan to use them.
+The Google maps API is a must no matter what below is a link on how to get your Maps API key.
+ - Google Maps API instructions (https://developers.google.com/maps/documentation/javascript/get-api-key)

 ## Installation
-3. Download latest PoGoMap-GUI zip from releases section. (https://github.com/engle2192/PoGoMap-GUI/releases)
+1. Download latest PoGoMap-GUI zip from releases section. (https://github.com/engle2192/PoGoMap-GUI/releases)
-4. Extract files to a folder.
+2. Extract files to a folder.
-8. Run PokemonGo-Map_Launcher.exe
+3. Run PokemonGo-Map_Launcher.exe
-9. Click the "Download PreReqs" at the bottom.
-Follow steps 1-4 on the new window that opens.
+4. Click the "Install" button at the bottom.
+Follow steps.
-10. After those steps are complete you should now be able to run your map!
+5. After those steps are complete you should now be able to run your map!
 Dont forget to add a starting zip code location!
 If you run into any powershell errors please follow the Powershell instructions below.

 ## Powershell instructions
 1. Run below in powershell launched as administrator: